-How torrential rain flooded parts of the District, Arlington and Fairfax County Thursday
+How torrential rain flooded parts of the District and Arlington and Fairfax counties Thursday

 Floodwaters engulfed roadways, sent streams surging over their banks and stranded vehicles, mostly in Arlington and Fairfax counties.

-The hardest hit area, where 2 to 4 inches of rain was common, stretched from Arlington and Fairfax to the north and Alexandria and Springfield to the south.
+The hardest-hit area, where 2 to 4 inches of rain was common, stretched from Arlington and Fairfax to the north and Alexandria and Springfield to the south.
 Areas of heavy rain surrounded this zone, but amounts were mostly between 1 and 2 inches.
 As typical with the sporadic nature of summer thunderstorms, some areas missed out on much of the action and received less than a quarter inch.

 The National Weather Service issued four flash flood warnings covering the District and its immediate west and southwest suburbs and received more than a dozen reports of high water.